rune/rune/docs/docs/publishing/collaboration.md

 # Collaboration

 When you create a game, you become an admin.
 As an admin, you can add other Rune users as team members with different roles: Playtester, Developer or Admin.
-Use `npx rune-games-cli@latest update-members` in your terminal to set up the team for your game:
+Use `npx rune-games-cli@latest update-members` in your terminal to update the team for your game:

 - List existing members
 - Invite new members using their Rune tag